silvacms/documentation/source/extension/index.rst

 -----------------------------------------------------------

-In order to conditionally activate features in Silva, you might want to declare your extension to ``service_extension`` and create an installer that will activate your Silva extension on demand.
+In order to conditionally activate features in Silva, you might want to declare your Silva extension to ``service_extension`` and create an installer that will activate your Silva extension on demand.

 The Silva extension can be declared with the help of :term:`Grok directive` and a default installer can be used.
-It will let automatically activate and configure any content type that your Silva extension creates.
+It will let you automatically activate and configure any content type that your Silva extension creates.